KopiasCsaba/ccp_audio_system_manual/for_technicians/README.md

 * Close to **Mic1** is now **Inst1** and **Inst2** cables.
 * Close to **Mic3** is the **Inst3** cable.
 * And the stage corner has **Inst4** and **Inst5** cables.

+# General notes for technicians

+## Please never share the WiFi password with anyone
+Our internal systems for streaming, audio, etc. are using the network, and we don't want any interruption in our network.

+Often people ask for the password, feel free to give the above explanation.
+If the reason is to be able to read the bible, we have bibles in many languages, point them to those on the shelves.